StanislavSobol/EchoMskPersons/README.md

 famous Russian political and public persons (Nevzorov, Navalny, Latynina e.t.c.).

 ### Features
-- Mediaplayer
+- Mediaplayer, able to play the audio-podcasts both on background and foreground.
+The player remembers last track position for every podcast.
 - Single activity
 - Reach notification (Remote views) for the mediaplayer
 - Config files with various parameters
 - Offline work.
-Detects and shows when the device goes offline and back (in the foreground state)
+Detects and shows when the device goes offline and back (only for the foreground state)
 - KAPT for feature routing annotation
 - Night mode (dark theme) is widely supported
 - Any person who has a personal channel on "Echo of Moscow", can be easily added to the lists of persons via xml-file